-It is important to keep in mind that the amount of a drug taken can affect the extent of sociability, as the following interview indicates:
+It is important to keep in mind that the amount of a drug taken can affect the extent of sociability, as the interview below indicates:

-Yes, I did read that quote [referring to the preceding quote] about how friendly everyone is while snorting lines.
+Yes, I did read that quote [referring to the preceding quote] about how friendly everyone is sensation-seeking individuals types of people who characteristically are continually seeking new or novel thrills in their experiences while snorting lines.
 Well, I bet that person does not do too much coke-maybe it is like a weekend thing.
 What I am trying to say is that everyone is friendly at the beginning when snorting lines, but after doing a lot of snorting, people get real quiet-they sort of geek out.
 You see, too much of it at any one time makes you feel overloaded.
 It's like an amphetamine bombardment.
 In the beginning, it is like a "dusting" and people can become real friendly and talkative, but after doing it for an hour or so, it gets to you.
-Whenever I overdo it, and it is easy to do so, I become real quiet and several times even when I tried to change my mood by having sex, I could not even "get it up" so to speak.
+Whenever I overdo it, and it is easy to do so, I become real quiet and several times even when I tried to change my mood by having sex, I could not even "get it up" so-tospeak.
 I usually do very well when I just have a little, but too much certainly can cause the sexual desire to peak, but the follow through is an entirely different matter.
 Too much just geeks you out after a while.
-(From Venturelli's research files, male construction worker in Indiana, age 28, June 9, 2007)
+(From Venturelli's research files, male construction working in Indiana, age 28, June 9, 2007)